-- 7. If needed, specify the following properties of the new column: - Type-to define a specific type of data in a column (for details, see Use of the Type Property of PXGridColumn in the Acumatica Framework Guide) - CommitChanges-to enable callbacks on the column field (for details, see Use of the CommitChanges Property of Boxes in the Acumatica Framework Guide) - DisplayMode-to define the mode of displaying a value in the column (for details, see Use of the DisplayMode Property of PXGridColumn in the Acumatica Framework Guide) - If you need to provide hyperlinks to redirect the user from a column cell to another Acumatica ERP form, follow the recommendations described in To Provide Hyperlinks for a Grid Column. - 8.
-Click Save to save your changes to the customization project.
+- 7. If needed, specify the following properties of the new column: - Type-to define a specific type of data in a column (for details, see Use of the Type Property of PXGridColumn in the Acumatica Framework Guide) - CommitChanges-to enable callbacks on the column field (for details, see Use of the CommitChanges Property of Boxes in the Acumatica Framework Guide) - DisplayMode-to define the mode of displaying a value in the column (for details, see Use of the DisplayMode Property of PXGridColumn in the Acumatica Framework Guide)

+If you need to provide hyperlinks to redirect the user from a column cell to another Acumatica ERP form, follow the recommendations described in To Provide Hyperlinks for a Grid Column.